TACC/Core-CMS/README.md

-# TACC CORE-CMS
+# TACC Core CMS

+The base CMS code for TACC WMA Workspace Portals & Websites

+### Related Repositories

+- [Camino], a Docker container-based deployment scheme
+- [Core CMS], the base CMS code for TACC WMA CMS Websites
+- [Core Portal Deployments], private repository that facilitates deployments of [Core Portal] images via [Camino] and Jenkins

-## Docker Setup
+## Local Development Setup

+### Prequisites for Running the CMS

+* Docker 20.10.7
+* Docker Compose 1.29.2
+* Python 3.6.8
+* Nodejs 12.x (LTS)

-The TACC CORE-CMS can be run using Docker and Docker Compose, both locally and in production.
+The Core Portal can be run using [Docker][1] and [Docker Compose][2].
+You will need both Docker and Docker Compose pre-installed on the system you wish to run the CMS on.

+If you are on a Mac or a Windows machine, the recommended method is to install [Docker Desktop](https://www.docker.com/products/docker-desktop), which will install both Docker and Docker Compose as well as Docker
+Machine, which is required to run Docker on Mac/Windows hosts.

-## Configuration
+### Code Configuration

+After you clone the repository locally, there are several configuration steps required to prepare the project.

-### Required
+#### Required

 1. Create a `.env` file\* at the root of the project with this content: